Lvmingjie/RNA-Seq-validation/README.md

 Columns explanation:

-   a) The first columns - Primer, Size and the following 5 samples columns displays the HR-RTPCR information (also present in the PCR_productsAndProportions.txt file)
+   a) The first columns - Primer, Size and the following 5 samples columns displays the HR-RTPCR information (also present in the <b>PCR_productsAndProportions.txt</b> file)

-   b) Column "Transcripts" displays the RNA-Seq transcripts where the primers aligned (blastn-short) perfectly.
+   b) Column <b>Transcripts</b> displays the RNA-Seq transcripts where the primers aligned (blastn-short) perfectly.
 These transcripts also have the most similar product Size to the HR-RTPCR one;

-   c) Column "Best_RNA-Seq_partner_product-size" shows the most similar RNA-seq product Sizes identified;
+   c) Column <b>Best_RNA-Seq_partner_product-size</b> shows the most similar RNA-seq product Sizes identified;

-   d) Column "Difference_Product-sizes" displays the numerical difference between the HR-RTPCR product Size value and the RNA-seq one.
+   d) Column <b>Difference_Product-sizes</b> displays the numerical difference between the HR-RTPCR product Size value and the RNA-seq one.
 When both product Sizes (HR-RTPCR and RNA-seq) are equal the difference is zero.
 We considered valid a maximum differences of 6 nucleotides.

-   e) All columns after "Difference_Product-sizes" present the clustered TPM values to each RNA-Seq sample.
+   e) All columns after <b>Difference_Product-sizes</b> present the clustered TPM values to each RNA-Seq sample.
 This means that all transcripts, with the same product Size were summed in terms of transcript expression in each sample;

-FileWithAllSampleTPMs.txt contains the list of transcripts and TPM (Transcript per Million) values per sample (clustered).
+<b>FileWithAllSampleTPMs.txt</b> contains the list of transcripts and TPM (Transcript per Million) values per sample (clustered).

 <b>Other_files</b> folder contains intermediate files.